ircanywhere/ircanywhere.github.io/docs/source/server/users.rst

    :param object res: A valid response object from express
    :returns: An output object for the API call

-.. js:function:: UserManager.updatePassword(user, password, confirmPassword, currentPassword])
+.. js:function:: UserManager.updatePassword(user, password, confirmPassword[, currentPassword])

    Updates a users password, doesn't bypass any checkings, just doesn't define how you select the user, so via a token or direct user object